 WriterHelp@Stage32.com

-Whether you're preparing to find (or switch) representation, or go out with a script to production companies, studios or buyers, Stage 32 Pitch Sessions are a great first step to make sure you are on the right track.
+Whether you're preparing to find (or switch) representation, go out with a feature or TV script to production companies, studios, streamers, networks, investors or buyers, Stage 32 Pitch Sessions are a great first step to make sure you are on the right track.

-In our Skype or Phone pitches, you have the option to pitch face-to-face directly with the executive through Skype or via telephone.
+In our Zoom or Phone pitches, you will pitch directly with the executive through Zoom or via telephone.
 Your pitch will be 8 minutes in total.
-It is up to you on how you want to use your time, but we recommend you spend 5-6 minutes to pitch your project, followed by 2-3 minutes of questions or feedback from the person to whom you are pitching.
+It is up to you on how you want to use your time, but we recommend you spend 5-6 minutes to pitch your project, which will allow for 2-3 minutes of executive questions and feedback.